blandfort/perspectival/README.md

 Notes:

-* This repository is very early-stage!
-The main functionality should be working, but the number of implemented features is still limited.
+* This repository is early-stage!
+(The main functionality should be working though.)
 * I'm looking for collaborators.
 If you're interested please contact me!